mmenestret/jdegoes.github.io/_posts/2014-01-06-fp-is-not-the-answer.md

 ## FP Isn't the Answer

-In defining good code, I didn't say anything about functional programming, static types, or lots of other things, because those are "just" means to an end.
+In defining good code, I didn't say anything about functional programming, static types, or lots of other things, because those are "just" a means to an end.

 Sometimes (but not always, as I've shown in this post!), these means help us create, comprehend, and compose correct code.